 If there is an email address in the profile, it usually means they’re open to sponsored posts.

-You’ll want to email them and ask them their sponsored post pricing.
-I reached out to about 20 accounts with large followings in the men’s fashion space.
-I received 10 replies with pricing.
+You’ll want to email them and ask them for their sponsored post pricing.
+As an example, we reached out to about 20 accounts with large followings in the men’s fashion space and received 10 replies with pricing.

-Below, I have included all the information from the 10 account in a spreadsheet:
+Below, we have included all the information from the 10 accounts in a spreadsheet:

-Reach – The number of followers they had at the time they replied to my email.
+- Reach: The number of followers they had at the time they replied to the email

-CPM – CPM is an adverting terms for cost per 1,000 impressions (followers).
+- CPM: CPM is an adverting term for cost per 1,000 impressions (followers)

-However, if you’re selling an unique and original product, you may also want to consider sending them your product to review and post.
-The more natural and less advertisement like the image, the greater the engagement and response usually.
+However, if you’re selling a unique and original product, you may also want to consider sending them your product to review and potentially post.
+The more natural and less advertisement-like the image, the greater the engagement and response, usually.

 On Reddit, Bachelr, a men’s fashion and accessory startup admittedly used this tactic to launch their brand.
 By paying larger men’s fashion accounts they were able to get a flood of followers to their Instagram account and traffic to their website at launch.

-Finally, last year, I watched as a new fashion brand with only 10 followers was featured on a much larger Instagram account that had close to 500,000 followers.
-With every refresh, the advertised brands account increased by 50 followers until it tapered off later that evening with 3,500 brand new followers.
+Our founder also watched as a new fashion brand with only 10 followers was featured on a much larger Instagram account that had close to 500,000 followers a couple years ago.
+With every refresh, the advertised brand’s account increased by 50 followers until it tapered off later that evening with 3,500 brand new followers.

-At the time I did a video about it that you can watch below:
+At the time, he did a video about it that you can watch below: